 - A. Personal Care Homes are establishments with permanent facilities including resident beds.
 Services provided include continuous supervision of residents, basic health and health-related services, personal care services, residential care services, and social and recreational activities.
 A PCH may be a standalone facility or be housed within a NF or Institution for Mental Diseases (IMD). - 1.
 State Supplementation recipients are categorically eligible for Medicaid unless they reside in a PCH located in an IMD and are between the ages of 21 and 64.
 Refer to MS 1100 for more information on PCHs located in IMDs. - 2.
 Individuals residing in any PCH are not eligible for waiver services. - B. Family Care Homes provide residential accommodations for individuals who need assistance with activities of daily living, but do not require constant medical care or skilled nursing services.
 An FCH is a residential home for no more than 2 or 3 individuals. - Individuals in a FCH may receive waiver services as long as it is verified that there is no duplication of services.
 The worker must request a list of services from both providers for verification. - C. Community Integration Supplementation (CIS) allows individuals at risk of entering a PCH, or other institution, an alternative living arrangement.
 To be eligible for State Supplementation in the CIS category individuals must meet ALL criteria listed in 1, 2, and 3 below. - 1.
-The individual must maintain a permanent residence within the community.
+[The individual must maintain a permanent residence within the community.
 If renting their residence, they must have tenancy rights, which means they cannot be evicted without due course, and requires a proper lease agreement.

-a.
-The following are examples of acceptable types of living arrangements for CIS:

-- (1) House or apartment rented by the individual with a lease agreement; - (2) Residence owned by the individual; - (3) Living with family or friends with a proper lease agreement: or - (4) Living in a camper or mobile home. - a) The camper must have electricity, running water, and a septic system or wastewater management to meet adequate housing requirements. - b) If the individual pays lot rent for the camper or mobile home, a rental agreement must be provided.

-Note: When an individual owns their home, they must provide verification showing they are the homeowner, such as a deed or mortgage statement.

-- b.
-The following types of living arrangements are not acceptable for CIS:

-- (1) Hotels

-- (2) Group Homes

-- (3) Homelessness

-- (4) Boarding Houses

-- (5) Licensed Facilities

-- (6) Assisted Living Facilities

-- (7) Living with family or friends without a proper lease agreement.

-- 2. [Individuals must provide a written statement from a mental health professional at the initial eligibility determination, whether by application or case change, and at recertification verifying they have a serious mental illness.

 - a.
-The mental illness must be verified to:

-- (1) Impair or impede the individual's functioning in at least one major area of living; and

-- (2) Be unlikely to improve without treatment, services, or supports; and

-- (3) Does not include a primary diagnosis of Alzheimer's disease or dementia.
+The following are examples of acceptable types of living arrangements for CIS: - (1) House or apartment rented by the individual with a lease agreement; - (2) Residence owned by the individual; - (3) Living with family or friends with a proper lease agreement: or - (4) Living in a camper or mobile home. - i.
+The camper must have electricity, running water, and a septic system or wastewater management to meet adequate housing requirements. - ii.
+If the individual pays lot rent for the camper or mobile home, a rental agreement must be provided.

+Note: When an individual owns their home, they must provide verification showing they are the homeowner, such as a deed or mortgage statement.]

 - b.
-The written statement may be signed by:

-- (1) Licensed physician;

-- (2) Licensed psychiatrist;

-- (3) Certified psychologist;

-- (4) Licensed registered psychiatric nurse;

-- (5) Licensed clinical social worker;

-- (6) Licensed marriage and family therapist;

-- (7) Credentialed professional counselor; or
+The following types of living arrangements are not acceptable for CIS: - (1) Hotels - (2) Group Homes - (3) Homelessness - (4) Boarding Houses - (5) Licensed Facilities - (6) Assisted Living Facilities - (7) Living with family or friends without a proper lease agreement. - 2.
+Individuals must have a serious mental illness which: - a.
+Impairs or impedes the individual's functioning in at least one major area of living; and - b.
+Is unlikely to improve without treatment, services, or supports; and - c.
+Does not include a primary diagnosis of Alzheimer's disease or dementia.